Learning without training: The implicit dynamics of in-context learning

-We call a \emph{contextual layer}, a network layer $A(\cdot)$ that can take a single vector $x$ alone as input yielding an output $A(x)$; or, optionally, $A$ can take in addition a context $C$ (e.g., a sequence of tokens, an image, etc.) along with the vector $x$, yielding the output $A([C, x])$.
-Note, going forward we will often suppress the concatenation notation $[C, x]$ when writing the input to a contextual layer and simply write $A(C, x)$ to denote $A([C, x])$.
+We define a \emph{contextual layer} as a network layer $A(\cdot)$ that can take a single vector $x$ alone as input yielding an output $A(x)$; or, optionally, $A$ can take in addition a context $C$ (e.g., a sequence of tokens, an image, etc.) along with the vector $x$, yielding the output.

 As a prototypical and guiding example of a contextual layer, consider the self-attention layer of a transformer block, where the context $C$ is an instruction prompt consisting of a sequence of context tokens $C = [c_1, \dots, c_n]$ and $x$ is the query token from which the LLM will make a prediction.
 Together $C$ and $x$ create a contextualized input prompt $[C, x] =[c_1, \cdots, c_n, x]$, which is the concatenation of the context tokens and the query token.